 - Accompanying statements subject to the same rules: The SEC affirms that supporting documents — such as financial statement or annual reports — must also be filed electronically using Inline XBRL.

 The SEC is requiring that businesses comply with these regulations six months after their filing manual is updated to reflect Rule 144 changes.
 These updates have not yet occurred, but they are expected to take place in the near term.
 Thus, six months after the official changes are published, companies must comply.
+To ensure compliance, it is highly recommended that companies maintain organized records of their securities transactions.
+It is also important to stay current with all SEC regulatory updates and filing manuals.

 Form 144 Filing Tips